About

 Over the years we have funded a wide variety of grants including these highlights:

-• Capital projects: creation of a publishing center, the Hillside Science Lab, renovation of the FMS playground, upgrades to the sound and lighting system in the HHS auditorium and the renovation of the Hillside Library Media Center
+• Capital projects: creation of a publishing center, the Hillside Science Lab, renovation of the FMS playground, upgrades to the sound system in the HHS auditorium, Cochran gym and Reynolds field, HHS theatre lighting update with student training, and the renovation of the Hillside Library Media Center

 • Curricular projects: Writers-in-Residence, storytellers, bridge builders, ribbon dancers, museum memberships, K-12 curriculum consultants for science, health and physical education

-• Staff development projects: support for Math Trailblazers at Hillside, Schools Attuned, Language Development and Learning, World of Difference, Reggio Emilia
+• Staff development projects: District-wide Restorative Practices training, support with Math Trailblazers, Schools Attuned, Language Development and Learning, World of Difference, Reggio Emilia

-• Cultural and arts projects: kilns and pottery wheels in FMS and HHS, cameras and enlargers for photography, steel drums to establish a new course and elective, and comedy, poetry, dance as well as Shakespeare workshops.
+• Cultural and arts projects: kilns and pottery wheels in FMS and HHS, cameras and enlargers for photography, steel drums to establish a new elective course, diversity murals, and comedy, poetry, dance as well as Shakespeare workshops.

-• Technology projects: SmartBoards for all three schools, computers, calculators, probes, software and DNA analyzers for HS science labs, the guitar lab, a podcasting center, Naviance software for Guidance
+• Technology projects: SmartBoards for all schools, 3-D printers, computers, calculators, probes, software and DNA analyzers for HS science labs, the guitar lab, a podcasting center, Naviance software for Guidance

 • Fitness projects: traversing and climbing wall curriculum/equipment and wellness program for FMS, the Hillside obstacle course, the HS Fitness Center and Weight Room, CPR training.